Maxxis MTB tires – a comprehensive range overview

 Not as comfy as Assegai

-Greg Minnaar also DHR front and rear to a DH World Championship victory, so relegating it to just a tire to be run in the back is selling it short.
-While the DHR II is technically designed to be paired with the DHF on the front, the benefits of running a dual DHR with its enhanced braking performance amplify grip levels on steep terrain.
+Greg Minnaar also ran DHR front and rear tire to a DH World Championship victory, so relegating it to just a tire to be run in the back is selling it short.
+While the DHR II is technically designed to be paired with the DHF on the front, the benefits of running a dual DHR with its enhanced braking performance amplify grip levels on very steep terrain.

-Like the DHF, the DHR II is available in far too many options for us to list them all here, but luckily you can read our full Minion DHR review where we dive deep into the DHR's performance and specification options.
+Like the DHF, the DHR II is available in far too many options for us to list them all here, but you can read our full Minion DHR II review where we dive deep into the DHR's performance and specification options.

 Maxxis Minion SS